FarronF/limerick-council-meetings/meetings/2022/07/11-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 23rd June 2022.md

 Limerick.
 They went on to say that many people fall outside the threshold for housing support

-but find it difficult to obtain a mortgage, stating action needs to be taken to address this.--- 2
+but find it difficult to obtain a mortgage, stating action needs to be taken to address this.
+---
+2

 Members queried the delays in certain projects.
 They asked the Executive if anything can be